Shane McMahon: Best in the World (2018–2019)

-Sporadic appearances and departure (2020–2022)
+Part-time appearances (2020–2024)

 After a ten-month hiatus from television, McMahon returned, as a face, on the August 3, 2020, episode of Raw as the host of Raw Underground, a segment presented as an unsanctioned fight club.
 It was canceled after the September 21 episode.
-McMahon then transitioned into the role of backstage producer.
-On November 22, 2020, he made an appearance at Survivor Series during The Undertaker's retirement ceremony.
+On November 22, 2020, he made an in-ring appearance at Survivor Series during The Undertaker's retirement ceremony.

 In February, incensed at being left out of Raw's Elimination Chamber match, Braun Strowman started to take issue with McMahon.
-After a failed attempt to rectify things with Strowman, McMahon then began to insult Strowman's intelligence, thus turning heel in the process.
-Strowman then challenged McMahon to a match on the March 15 episode of Raw, in which McMahon won.
-Strowman then challenged McMahon to a Steel Cage match at WrestleMania 37 and McMahon accepted.
+After a failed attempt to rectify things with Strowman, McMahon began to insult Strowman's intelligence, thus turning heel in the process.
+Strowman challenged McMahon to a match on the March 15 episode of Raw, in which McMahon won.
+Strowman challenged McMahon to a Steel Cage match at WrestleMania 37 and McMahon accepted.
 At the event, McMahon was defeated by Strowman.

-McMahon returned at the 2022 Royal Rumble event in the namesake match at number 28, lasting until the final three, but was eliminated by the eventual winner Brock Lesnar.
-McMahon received intense criticism by fans, critics, and employees for his role in and the booking of the rumble match.
-On February 2, McMahon had been quietly "let go" by the company.
-The way he put the recent Men's Royal Rumble match together, which had "a lot of changes", which included booking himself to look strong over full time wrestlers, led to bitterness backstage and his departure from the company.
-Prior to his departure, McMahon had been reportedly scheduled to appear at WWE's Elimination Chamber event in Saudi Arabia, according to Sports Illustrated.
+McMahon returned at the 2022 Royal Rumble event in the namesake match at number 28, as a face, lasting until the final three, but was eliminated by the eventual winner Brock Lesnar.
+McMahon received intense criticism by fans, critics, and employees for his role in and the booking of the rumble match for trying to make himself look stronger than the full time wrestlers.
+Amidst the controversy and backstage heat on February 2, McMahon had been quietly "let go" by the company.

+McMahon returned over a year later in April 2023 at WrestleMania 39 alongside Snoop Dogg, in an impromptu match against The Miz; however, he tore his quad muscle early in the match and was unable to continue.
+Snoop Dogg replaced him and won the match in his place.

+In June 2024, it was reported that McMahon was no longer contracted to WWE, ending his second tenure with the company.

 Professional wrestling style and persona

-McMahon uses a move named "Coast to Coast", where he jumps from the top rope and cross the ring, delivering a kick to an opponent with a trash can.
+McMahon uses a move named "Coast to Coast", where he jumps from the top rope and cross the ring, delivering a dropkick to an opponent, usually with a trash can situated in between the opponent's face.
+Though with the WWE's concerns over concussions he does not use a trash can, instead dropkicking the opponent with no weapon in place.
 He started using the move after Paul Heyman showed him a video of Rob Van Dam performing the move.
+He also styles his punches and footwork after Muhammad Ali, and often (in high-risk spots) uses a diving elbow drop named the "Leap of Faith."